 San Tan Charter School prides itself on offering a multitude of course offerings from which our students can choose.
-We offer a multitude of electives for students to take in order to explore and gain experience that are in preparation for their post-secondary plans.
+We offer many electives for students to take in order to explore and gain experience in preparation for their post-secondary plans.